-It is one of the most remarkable colonial houses of the city of Cusco.
-Built in the early seventeenth century Inca stone by Francisco Aldrete Maldonado lieutenant mayor, called the Admiral, who lived until his death in 1643.
-Rebuilt by Pedro Peralta de los Rios after the earthquake of 1650 and restored again by the San Antonio Abad University of Cusco after the earthquake of 1950.
-Currently holds the arms of his rebuilders, who added the attractive silver front looks today, and its large courtyard with arcades and paneled rooms.
+It is one of the most remarkable colonial houses of the city of Cusco, known as “The Admiral´s House”.
+It was built in the early seventeenth century with Inca stones under the direction of lieutenant mayor Francisco Aldrete Maldonado, called the Admiral, who lived until his death in 1643.
+The Inka Museum of Cusco was rebuilt by Pedro Peralta de los Rios after the earthquake of 1650 and restored again after the earthquake of 1950 by the San Antonio Abad University, which to this day is the institution responsible for its administration.
+It currently holds the coat of arms of his rebuilders, who added the attractive plateresque cover that shines today, as well as its great patio of arcades and coffered halls.

-It brings together a vast collection of Keros (carved wooden ceremonial vessels), textiles, mummies and idols of gold and solid silver, as well as weapons, tools and Inca pottery.
-Its architecture shows the splendor of colonial art, as the outdoor balcony whose central pillar is shaped caryatid.
-It belongs to the San Antonio Abad National University of Cusco and has an enviable collection of archaeological pieces from the Inca culture.
+It brings together a vast collection of Keros (carved wooden ceremonial vessels), textiles, mummies and idols of solid gold and silver, as well as weapons, tools and Inca and pre-Inca ceramics.
+Its architecture shows the splendor of colonial art, as the outdoor balcony whose central pillar is shaped as a caryatid.
+It belongs to the San Antonio Abad National University of Cusco and has an enviable collection of archaeological pieces from the Inca culture and before.
+For the number of copies and its large rooms, it could be said that the Inka Museum is probably the most important in Cusco.

 A summary of necessary information for the traveler: Exchange, schedules, reference prices and much more.